OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 This will create a directory `tutorial-makeflow-quickstart`.
 Inside the directory, you will see the following files

-     fibonacci.bash                        # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow                    # The Makeflow file
+     fibonacci.bash                       # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow                   # Makeflow file
-     submit_makeflow_to_local_condor.sh    # The shell script to execute the makeflow file as a local condor job
+     submit_makeflow_to_local_condor.sh   # Script to execute the makeflow file as a local condor job

 `fibonacci.makeflow` is the makeflow file that contains the make rules.  `fibonacci.bash` is the job script which generates the Fibonacci sequence for a given integer .
 For example,